Rainbow gelatin cups are a colorful dessert to make for your next celebration. Isn’t there something extra delicious-looking about layered desserts?

-You can change the colors of the Jell-o to match your party theme or holiday.
+You can change the colors of the gelatin to match your party theme or holiday.
+(Like these galaxy gelatin cups.)

-Rainbow Jell-o cups are not hard to make but are time-consuming.
+Rainbow gelatin cups are not hard to make but are time-consuming.

 Once you get into the groove of creating layers, it’s easy to make this dessert as you do other things.